 Introduction

-Anybody can use the power of visualization to help them achieve any goals they set forth for themselves, but it must be used correctly.
+Anybody can use the power of visualization to help them achieve any goals they set forth for themselves but you must use it with intention and precision to unlock its full potential.

 Imagine your dream life and all the tiny details that come with it.